Formulae in noncommutative Hodge theory: Pairings on Hochschild and cyclic homology

-where $\EuC_\Delta$ is the diagonal bimodule, $\wedge$ is as in Definition \ref{defn:wedgepainf}, $\int$ denotes the Feigin-Losev-Shoikhet trace (which we can apply because $\EuC_\Delta$ is proper), and $\beta^\vee$ is the image of $\beta$ under the isomorphism of Definition \ref{defn:ccopp}. \end{defn}
+where $\EuC_\Delta$ is the diagonal bimodule, $\wedge$ is as in Definition \ref{defn:wedgepainf}, $\int$ denotes the Feigin--Losev--Shoikhet trace (which we can apply because $\EuC_\Delta$ is proper), and $\beta^\vee$ is the image of $\beta$ under the isomorphism of Definition \ref{defn:ccopp}. \end{defn}